Wix buys Flok to add loyalty and mobile CRM to its business tools

 While Wix is known best as a competitor to the likes of WordPress to build websites, this acquisition is being made to extend the tools that Wix offers to run businesses, which essentially expands its revenue stream with customers — in this case e-commerce companies in particular.

 E-commerce is a smaller but growing part of Wix’s business.
-Wix says it manages more than 305,000 e-commerce subscriptions globally, which makes up 15% of all its total subsriptions (versus a much larger pool of users who do not take subscriptions with Wix).
+Wix says it manages more than 305,000 e-commerce subscriptions globally, which makes up 15% of all its total subscriptions (versus a much larger pool of users who do not take subscriptions with Wix).

 “Wix is widely known as a website building tool but we also offer a powerful cloud-based operating system for global business and adding additional CRM technology is key to our strategy and to our customer’s success,” he said.
 Other tools that Wix has built out beyond site building include the Wix App to manage a customer’s Wix website and the company’s our recent integration with Square for payments.